anony-sub-papers/GRID/README.md

 ## 8. Citation

-This repository accompanies a paper submitted to ICML 2026.
+This repository accompanies a paper submitted to  2026.
 If you use this code in academic work, please cite the paper once it is available.

 > **BibTeX entry will be added after acceptance.** ✨